-So now your pots and pans can poison you, too?
-We have to worry about that on top of everything else?
+So now your pots and pans can be harmful for you, too?
+We have to worry about finding healthy cookware options on top of everything else?

 Non-stick pots and pans (all the rage when they were first invented and now very difficult to escape) are leaching carcinogenic toxins into the foods you cook in them.
 They were never designed for high-heat cooking, but last I checked, most of us aren’t cooking on low heat.
 Heat is heat and if we want to cook our food, we need heat.

-As nice as it is to not have your pancakes stick, it's not worth the health risks once that mystery coating starts leaching into your breakfast.
-According to the Environmental Working Group, non-stick pans are coated with polytetrafluoroetheylene (PTFE), also known as Teflon.
-When these pots and pans reach high temperatures, they release toxic fumes that have been known to cause flu-like symptoms in humans and even kill pet birds within seconds.
+As nice as it is to not have your pancakes stick, it’s not worth the health risks once that mystery coating starts leaching into your breakfast.
+Non-stick pans are coated with polytetrafluoroetheylene (PTFE), also known as Teflon.
+When these pots and pans reach high temperatures, they release toxic fumes that have been known to cause flu-like symptoms in humans and even kill pet birds.
 Teflon, made by DuPont, has been sued for hundreds of millions of dollars as the chemicals have been linked to birth defects.

 They are calling Teflon gas the new DDT.